adrienjoly/js-test/README.md

 - Right after login, initialize student's record in Firebase, in order to know their presence (and id) even if they didn't press the "save" button.
 - Display the last submitted solution after `active` was set to `false`, to confirm that student's submission was taken into account.
 - Allow per-variable variants. => more combinations.
+- Make sure that students can not update their answers 2 hours after the exam started.